Use the Inspect panel

 Who can use this feature

-Users with can edit access to a file can access the Design tab of the right sidebar.
+Anyone with can edit access to a file can view, edit, and copy properties in the Design, Prototype and Inspect panels of the right sidebar.

-Users with can view access to a file can only access the Inspect, Export tabs, and the Layers panel in the left sidebar.
+Anyone with can view access to a file can view and copy from the Inspect and Export panels in the right sidebar.

-The Inspect tab lets you and your collaborators view and copy the existing code and values for your designs.
-Copy single line items or entire sets of values to make the development process easier.
+The Inspect panel allows you and your collaborators to view and copy properties, values, and code from your designs.
+Copy single line items, or entire sets of properties, to help streamline the development process.

-Editors can access both the Design and Prototype tabs in the right sidebar.
-Viewers only have access to the Inspect and Export tabs.
+People with can access can view, edit, and copy properties from the Design and Prototype tabs in the right sidebar.
+People with can view access can only view and copy properties using the Inspect and Export tabs.

 View property values